chem-274-A-master/problem-set-5/assignment.md

 We talked about the [Eigen](https://eigen.tuxfamily.org) library in lecture.
 I have included a version of the library in this repo, so you do not have to install it.
 Use `-I./include` when compiling the `molecule.cpp` file.

+Use the functions you create in this section on the two molecules in the `main` function - one representing water, and the other methane.

+**Makefile:** Create a makefile that compiles and runs your code

 ### Converting the code to use Eigen

 In the current code, the `inertia_tensor` function returns a 3x3 matrix stored in nested arrays.
 This is kind of annoying,